sadephp/sade/docs/index.md

 ### Script tag

-All attributes will be passed along and `data-sade-id` will be added with the div id when scoped.
+All attributes will be passed along and `data-sade-class` will be added with the div id when scoped.

 ### Style tag

-All attributes will be passed along.
+All attributes will be passed along except scoped attribute. `data-sade-class` will be added with the div id when scoped.
+The style tag can scope CSS with a uniq class that is added to a div tag.

-The style tag can scope CSS with a uniq ID that is added to a div tag.
+The style tag will be rendered by default but can be configured to be rendered as a style tag.

 Example: